MellowMarsh-Git/Obsidian-Translucent-BG/README.md

 > **Windows only.** Requires Obsidian running as a native desktop app on Windows 10/11 with a version of Electron that supports `BrowserWindow.setBackgroundMaterial`.

+> [!note]
+> This plugin is inspired by and partially based on ideas/variable conventions from [pseudo mica](https://github.com/aaaaalexis/obsidian-pseudo-mica) licensed under MIT.
 ---

 ## Preview